6 Back-to-School Read-Alouds that Build Classroom Community

 Molly Lou Melon is a heartwarming story about a confident little girl who wins over Ronald Durkin, the school bully.
 The gorgeous illustrations and positive message of being true to yourself make this a must-read for back to school.
 This book is perfect for teaching kids about character traits.
 These 4 day lesson plans will help you teach all about character traits.
 We plan to compare and contrast Molly Lou and Ronald Durkin by analyzing how their characters changed throughout the story.
 We will then have kids draw and write a character map about themselves.
 I Like Myself is a simple humorous book is about a girl who likes herself no matter what.
 Its silly rhyming words and illustrations deliver a powerful message of self-assurance.
 We paired this book with Molly Lou Melon to discuss the topic of self-esteem and plan to have kids draw a self-portrait and write an “I Like Me” poem.

 We can’t say enough about this new picture book by Ashley Spires.
 This inspiring story presents the idea of perseverance and growth mindset to young kids.
 The little girl and her dog plan to build the most magnificent thing.
 Along the way, things don’t turn out the way they plan.
 They fail and try again many times.
 Eventually, the girl becomes frustrated and quits when she slams her finger.
 Her dog convinces her to take a walk to rejuvenate.
 When they return, her renewed enthusiasm helps them achieve their goal and they finally build the most magnificent thing.
 This story is perfect for teaching a character’s response to events and challenges.
 It is a great back to school read-aloud for teaching children to overcome difficult things.
+See more how we teach growth mindset, perseverance, character traits, and character’s response to events here.

 The Invisible Boy by Trudy Ludwig